Mal'ta–Buret' culture: Venus figurines

 Perhaps the best example of Paleolithic portable art is something referred to as "Venus figurines".
+The Mal'ta boy (dated 24,000 BP) was buried with various artifacts and a Venus figurine.
 Until they were discovered in Mal'ta, "Venus figurines" were previously found only in Europe.
 Carved from the ivory tusk of a mammoth, these images were typically highly stylized, and often involved embellished and disproportionate characteristics (typically the breasts or buttocks).
 It is widely believed that these emphasized features were meant to be symbols of fertility.
 Around thirty female statuettes of varying shapes have been found in Mal'ta.
 The wide variety of forms, combined with the realism of the sculptures and the lack of repetitiveness in detail, are definite signs of developed, albeit early, art.

 At first glance, what is obvious is that the Mal'ta Venus figurines are of two types: full-figured women with exaggerated forms, and women with a thin, delicate form.
 Some of the figures are nude, while others have etchings that seem to indicate fur or clothing.
 Conversely, unlike those found in Europe, some of the Venus figurines from Mal'ta were sculpted with faces.
 Most of the figurines were tapered at the bottom, and it is believed that this was done to enable them to be stuck into the ground or otherwise placed upright.
 Placed upright, they could have symbolized the spirits of the dead, akin to "spirit dolls" used nearly worldwide, including in Siberia, among contemporary people.

 Context of the Venus figurines

-The Mal'ta figurines garner interest in the western world because they seem to be of the same basic form as European female figurines of roughly the same time period, suggestion some cultural and cultic connection.
+The Mal'ta figurines garner interest in the western world because they seem to be of the same basic form as European female figurines of roughly the same time period, suggesting some cultural and cultic connection.
 This similarity between Mal'ta and Upper Paleolithic Europe coincides with other suggested similarities between the two, such as in their tools and dwelling structures.

-On the other hand, one can argue that, as a group, the Mal'ta Venus figurines are rather different from the female figurines of Western and Central Europe.
-For example, none of the Siberian specimens depict abdominal enlargement as many European examples do.
-Also, as breasts are often lacking in the Mal'ta figurines, few offer clear enough evidence of sex to define them as female.
-More conclusively, nearly half of them show some facial details, something which is lacking in the Venus figurines of Europe.
-It may not be possible to reach a definitive answer as to the origins of these peoples and their culture.

 A 2016 genomic study shows that the Mal'ta people have no genetic connections to the Dolní Věstonice people from the Gravettian culture.
+The researchers conclude that the similarity between the figurines may be either due to cultural diffusion or to a coincidence, but not to common ancestry between the populations.

 Symbolism

-Discussing this easternmost outpost of paleolithic culture, Joseph Campbell finishes by commenting on the symbolic forms of the artifacts found there:
+Discussing this easternmost outpost of Paleolithic culture, Joseph Campbell finishes by commenting on the symbolic forms of the artifacts found there: